 - Move the chops to a platter and garnish with additional fresh herbs.

-- Before serving, allow pork chops to rest for 10 to 15 minutes. this enables the juices to spread inside the meat in order that they won’t leak out once you cut into the lamb chops.
+- Before serving, allow lamb chops to rest for 10 to 15 minutes. this enables the juices to spread inside the meat in order that they won’t leak out once you cut into the lamb chops.
 Enjoy!!!

 - 4 pieces of lamb chops

 - black pepper and salt to your liking